 The neurointerventional surgeons at ARA, J Neal Rutledge MD and Kirk Conrad MD, have advanced fellowship training in neurointerventional surgery and are senior members of the Society of Neurointerventional Surgery (SNIS).
 They were the first neurointerventionalists in central Texas and have a combined experience of over 60 years.

-Together with their physician assistants, Craig Smith and Amanda Bryand, ARA’s Neurointerventional Clinic in our Midtown office provides 24/7 coverage and leading innovative minimally invasive procedures that more effectively treat many serious conditions with less risk and faster recovery times.
+ARA’s Neurointerventional Imaging Center in our Midtown office provides 24/7 coverage and leading innovative minimally invasive procedures that more effectively treat many serious conditions with less risk and faster recovery times.